-Depending on how the flow is distributed, your users see one of two UIs when they run a flow: Classic runtime or Lightning runtime.
+Depending on how a flow is distributed, your users see either the Classic runtime or Lightning runtime UI when they run the flow.
 Like its name suggests, Lightning runtime looks and feels like Lightning Experience.

 Embed a Flow in a Lightning Page (Beta)